 Developed in collaboration with the Labour Education Centre (LEC) and George Brown College’s (GBC) Community Partnerships Office, Women Transitioning to Trades and Employment (WTTE) is a five-week exploratory program for women interested in the building trades, who have escaped violence in the home and are entering/re-entering employment.
 LEC provides 3 weeks of training that includes working skills such as workplace communications, working with others, and conflict management, math and industry recognized Workers Health and Safety Centre certifications.
 GBC provides 2 weeks of additional training and preparation.
 This program is administered by George Brown College.

-For more info on this program click HERE.
+For more information on WTTE, click HERE.